Leyton District Council Tramways

 The crew of Tramcar No 45 pose for the cameraman at Whipps Cross with a Clapton service, though only working (temporarily) as far as Lea Bridge Station — photo dated 1910.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to Eddie Dawes.

-A blow-up of the above photo showing the conductor.
-He is wearing a script-lettering grade badge — Conductor — above which is a small shield-shaped badge, which presumably bore the municipal device of Leyton, i.e., three swords (as did the buttons — see link).
+An enlargement of the above photograph showing the conductor.
+He is wearing a script-lettering grade badge — 'Conductor' — above which is a small shield-shaped badge, which presumably bore the municipal device, i.e., three swords (as did the buttons — see link).

-Another blow-up of the above photo, this time showing the motorman.
-He is the holder of MCO 'Stage Driver Mechanical Power' badge No 1997 (these bore white letters/numbers on a dark background, almost certainly blue).
+Another blow-up of the above photograph, this time showing the motorman.
+He is the holder of PCO 'Stage Driver Mechanical Power' badge No 1997 (these bore white letters/numbers on a dark background, almost certainly blue).

 Female staff